 6) Heel Recovery = Low to High

 Heels should recover quickly, with limited backside mechanics and shouldn’t involve large amplitudes of motion behind the hips.
 During acceleration, especially the first 6-8 steps, you want to minimize your backside mechanics.
 Backside mechanics in sprinting, are movements occurring behind the center of mass.
 To put this more simply, think of the drill ‘butt-kicks’ as having a lot of backside mechanics and a drill like ‘high-knees’ will have little amount of backside mechanics but a lot of frontside mechanics.
-Coach Latif Thomas likes to use the 'running on hot coals' example to give people an image about how to quickly recover their heels to their butt.
+Use the cue 'running on hot coals' example to give people an image about how to quickly recover their heels to their butt.

 - – Foot strikes on forefoot- foot should strike directly below or slightly behind the hips